bflowers/UCSProgrammability/README.md

 ### UCS Central

 [UCS Central](http://www.cisco.com/c/en/us/td/docs/unified_computing/ucs/release/notes/RN-CiscoUCSCentral_1-4.html "Title") was recently updated with a significant number of new capabilities, an HTML5 interface and a new task based orientation.
 Even customers with only one UCS system should be using UCS Central.
-UCS management over multiple UCS systems through UCS Central is programmable and automated as the other UCS management options via [UCS Central PowerTool](http://www.cisco.com/c/en/us/td/docs/unified_computing/ucs/sw/msft_tools/UCS_Central/powertools/user_guide/ucsc_pwrtool_ug_2x.html "Title") or the [UCS Central XML API](http://www.cisco.com/c/en/us/products/servers-unified-computing/ucs-central-software/index.html "Title").
+UCS management over multiple UCS systems through UCS Central is programmable and automated as the other UCS management options via [UCS Central PowerTool](http://www.cisco.com/c/en/us/td/docs/unified_computing/ucs/sw/msft_tools/UCS_Central/powertools/user_guide/ucsc_pwrtool_ug_2x.html "Title") or the [UCS Central XML API](http://www.cisco.com/c/en/us/products/servers-unified-computing/ucs-central-software/index.html "Title").

 PowerShell, Python, the emulator, and all Cisco UCS products provide the advantage of programmatic capabilities the UCS management options have to offer.